madelinejoseph2027/final/README.md

 ![PhenoGenotype_Map](https://user-images.githubusercontent.com/122245493/225149139-97b5f271-38fd-4d1f-a1de-a0d331399d82.png)

 The diagram above shows an example robot.
+The genotype consists of the random variables detailed previously.
+The phenotype describes the corresponding morphology.
 Green links are sensorized, while blue are unsensorized.
 Green joints are motorized, while blue are unmotorized (this wouldn't actually be reflected in the output – joints are not colored).
 Synapses are active if they connect to a sensorized link with a motorized joint.
 A synapse that connects an unsensorized and/or unmotorized joints is inactive.
 The mirror plane, which defines the bilateral symmetry of the robot, runs perpendicular to the viewer's line of vision.

 ## Mutation & Selection